 Many oral health issues, such as oral tumors, non-erupted wisdom teeth, infections, and a cavity between the teeth, are nearly impossible to see with the naked eye.
-This is the reason that Dr. Gabriel Sangalang and Dr. Patricia Villalta use digital dental X-rays that do not use any form of radiation.
+This is the reason that Dr. Gabriel Sangalang use digital dental X-rays that do not use any form of radiation.
 This allows your dentist to receive immediate results so she can begin your treatment planning right away.

 Different Types of Dental X-rays

-Dr. Sangalang or Dr. Villalta will use a specific type of X-ray depending on your potential oral health issue.
+Dr. Sangalang will use a specific type of X-ray depending on your potential oral health issue.
 The following types are the most common:

 - Bitewing: A bitewing X-ray provides your dentist with a detailed view of the alignment between your upper teeth and lower teeth.
 It also helps to highlight decay between teeth.
 Finding this type of decay as early as possible is important because many people have difficulty keeping the area between teeth clean.